Skip to main content

 Assessing Your Current Data Security Posture

 If you're the CTO of a company with more than 20 bucks' worth of data in the shed, we hope we've scared you.
-This is serious stuff – and you may be tested by hackers with resources to rival a Bond villain.
+This is serious, and hackers with resources to rival a Bond villain may test you.

 Tools and Techniques for Risk Assessment